tagoWorks/streamora/README.md

 # Streamora

 Streamora is a modern web application for streaming and watching content online.
 It provides a seamless experience for both content creators and viewers.
+Play all your favorite music from YouTube.
+Want to listen to live podcasts?
+We have that too.
+On your phone, tablet, or computer, everyone is included.

 ## Table of Contents